 4. Orange and Yellow Lenses

-• Orange lenses: This lens color offer high-contrast for intermittent light conditions, improved depth perception in overcast conditions.
+- Orange lenses: This lens color offers high contrast for intermittent light conditions and improved depth perception in overcast conditions.
 A light transmission of 70 percent plus provides enough protection in most cases except for very bright sunshine.
 Orange lenses block blue wavelengths of light which have the tendency to make objects appear hazy.
 These lenses are recommended for sports shooters i.e. skeet shooting and for skiers in low-light conditions, especially early mornings and evenings.

-• Yellow lenses: These lenses are often referred to as “blue-blockers,” and greatly increase the contrast and depth of vision.
-Yellow lens tints have the ability to filter out “hazy” light that is hard on the eyes that can make the environment appear brighter.
+- Yellow lenses: These lenses are often called “blue-blockers,” and greatly increase the contrast and depth of vision.
+Yellow lens tints can filter out “hazy” light that is hard on the eyes that can make the environment appear brighter.
 These tints are typically favored above orange lenses.

 5. High-Alpine Gray Lenses